What is Civil Litigation Defense?

 Sources

-Doron Eghbali is a litigation attorney in los Angeles at Law Advocate Group, a business law firm serving clients throughout California.
+Doron Eghbali is a civil litigation attorney in los Angeles at Law Advocate Group, a business law firm serving clients throughout California.
 His practice focuses on contract negotiation and civil litigation.
 He is a graduate of California Western School of Law and Rutgers University, and has been licensed to practice law in California since 2008.
 He has served in leadership roles within the Beverly Hills Bar Association.